Jason Taylor (rugby league): Playing career

 Taylor played for Sydney's Western Suburbs Magpies from 1990 to 1993.
-Starting from the bench for the first 2 games of the 1990 season, Taylor spent most of the season playing five-eighth outside Ivan Henjak.
+Starting from the bench for the first two games of the 1990 season, Taylor spent most of the season playing five-eighth outside Ivan Henjak.
 Still a teenager, he was often called "baby-faced".
 In what was a poor season for the Magpies, Taylor was described as "the best of the babies" in the NSWRL for the season.

-1991 saw the arrival of coach Warren Ryan and big-name players Andrew Farrar, David Gillespie and Paul Langmack at the Magpies.
-Taylor, now playing halfback, lead the team to its first semi-finals in nine years after starring in a play-off for fifth spot.
+1991 saw the arrival of premiership-winning former Canterbury-Bankstown Bulldogs coach Warren Ryan and big-name, premiership-winning former Bulldogs players Andrew Farrar, David Gillespie and Paul Langmack at the Magpies.
+Taylor, now playing halfback, led the team to its first semi-finals appearance in nine years after starring in a play-off for fifth spot.

-Wests made the semis again in 1992, but Taylor was temporarily benched mid-season.
-Ongoing conflict with Warren Ryan saw Taylor seeking an early release from his contract.
+Wests made the final series again in 1992, but Taylor was temporarily benched mid-season.
+Ongoing conflict with Ryan saw Taylor seeking an early release from his contract.
 The release was not granted and Taylor remained for the 1993 season.
 Taylor said, "The press came up with some interesting reasons why I wanted to leave, but I prefer to keep most of them to myself because they have been pretty well resolved.
 One reason, however, was I thought our style of play was too restrictive, too structured and by the end of the year, very predictable.
-I wasn't the only player to think that way.
+I wasn't the only player to think that way.”

 Ryan stated in 1993, "I've made every effort to rectify the things that were buggering him up last year.
 I did the same thing with Benny Elias when I was at Balmain.
 Jason is very, very talented mentally.
 We've rectified the problem we had and taken every step to resurrect his game.
-And to his credit when we told him he wouldn't be released he wasn't negative at all.
+And to his credit, when we told him he wouldn't be released, he wasn't negative at all.
 He's done a lot of sprint work and he's worked hard."
-Later that season, Ryan suspended Taylor from first grade after an "outburst" aimed at teammate Paul Langmack at half-time in a match.
+Later that season, Ryan suspended Taylor from first grade after an "outburst" aimed at Langmack at half-time in a match.
 The Wests Magpies board later overturned the suspension.

 In 1993, Taylor made his representative debut with City Origin, playing from the bench.
-Described as, "the form player of the premiership" in 1994, Country Rugby League general manager David Barnhill claimed that Taylor should be eligible to play for the Country team due to his time spent at St. Gregorys.
+Described as "the form player of the premiership" in 1994, Country Rugby League general manager David Barnhill claimed that Taylor should be eligible to play for the Country team due to his time spent at St. Gregory’s.
 He ended up playing halfback for City for the next two years.